WE'RE ALL JUST A KID FROM SOMEWHERE.

 A variety of prizes were created for the top 400 contestant.
 The most notable were the Ron Burgundy mustache body pillow with comb, Ron Burgundy head shaped "Musk" scented car air freshener, Sex Panther cologne, and leather bound copy of Ron's Book Let Me Off at the Top!.

-In collaboration with a team of six from various agencies and design backgrounds around town, we created an interactive light experience for the festival goers at Pickathon.
+In collaboration with a team of six other designers, we created an interactive light experience for the festival goers at Pickathon, a music festival outside of Portland, OR.

 We started with a mission to create an experience in which people could affect change.
 Their interactions would vary if done on an individual basis or when coupled with others.
 This created a world in which people could explore and figure out the variety of ways to change their environment.